-- You do not want the litter to have your scent because it may mask the scent of the cat urine.
+- You do not want the litter to have your scent because it may mask the scent of the cat’s urine.

 4. Lay Down Your Kitty Litter

-Now that you have found the places where you need to place your kitty litter, and you have your gloves on, it is time to lay it down!
+Now that you have found where you need to place your kitty litter and have your gloves on, it is time to lay it down!

-Option 1: Place the kitty litter on a small sheet of plastic, or metal.
-I have worked with folks who used pieces of card.
-Whilst the card is easy to dispose of, the odor seeped through the card and onto the floor.
+Option 1: Place the kitty litter on a small sheet of plastic or metal.
+I have worked with folks who used card.
+While the card is easy to dispose of, the odor seeped through the card and onto the floor.

-Before you started this process, you are likely to have noticed signs of mice activity.
+Before you start this process, you are likely to have noticed signs of mice activity.
 I am talking about signs such as; chewed items, mouse urine, mouse poop, etc.

 Now that you have laid down some kitty little to help get rid of mice, you need to measure the success by performing regular checks around your home to see if the mice are still around.

-If they are still present, it could indicate that they have set up home in your property.
+It could indicate that they have set up a home on your property if they are still present.
 If they have a family already living in your home, kitty litter is unlikely to be enough.
 You will need to implement further mouse control techniques.